gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve information of all the companies (e.g. uid, name, display name, store type, store code and company id) whose inventory is fetched into the current sales channel application
+Fetch info of all the companies (e.g. uid, name, display name, store type, store code and company id) whose inventory is fetched into the current sales channel application

 *Returned Response:*